industrial-edge/Performance-Insight-OEE-Dashboard/docs/Installation.md

 ![StatusMapping](/docs/graphics/StatusMapping.png)

+The export of this status mapping can be downloaded [here](/src/StatusMapping.json).

 ### Create KPI goodCount

 For the OEE configuration, we need a parameter that represents the 'goodCounts'.
 Since the PLC is not offering this parameter, we need to calculate it and save it as KPI instance.